shazow/shazow.net/content/posts/permissive-vs-copyleft/index.md

 When a business finds a dependency that they'd like to use, but notice that it's copyleft-licensed, the business has three choices:
 1. Open source and relicense all internal code that would be impacted by integrating this dependency.[^7]
 2. Rewrite the dependency inhouse.
 (Or find another permissively licensed substitute, if such exists.)
-3. Request a custom license from the copyright holders, see: [[#Custom-licensed copyleft code is a liability]].
+3. Request a custom license from the copyright holders, see: [Custom-licensed copyleft code is a liability](#custom-licensed-copyleft-code-is-a-liability).
 (This is also logistically difficult if the project has many contributors without a consolidated copyright holder, as each contributor would need to consent.)

 I've been working as an open source maintainer and contributor 20+ years and not a single time in my life have I seen a business willingly[^1] make public and relicense their internal code to comply with a dependency they were considering using.
 Not once!